Mariusthvdb/custom-ui/README.md

 See: [Installing custom-ui](https://github.com/Mariusthvdb/custom-ui/blob/master/INSTALLING.md)

-For a still valid explanation of the JavaScript templating custom-ui uses, I best simply point you to the [original docs on the subject](https://github.com/andrey-git/home-assistant-custom-ui/blob/master/docs/templates.md).

 ### More-info
  While you are there, you may have found the [Customizer companion](https://github.com/andrey-git/home-assistant-customizer) too.
 We used that to hide stuff from the `more-info` windows.
 This was useful, because we could also hide the templates we set in custom-ui.
 However, current Lovelace has changed the effect of customizer, which stopped customizer from working, resulting in: